humanmade/hm-pattern-library/readme.md

 1. If you do not have gulp installed on your machine, install it globally by running `npm install gulp-cli -g`
 1. `npm install`
 1. The sass and html can be compiled by running the command `gulp`.

-You can fork the repository should you wish to contribute any code.

 #### CSS Naming convention